Name: John Wood 97

 Other early Wood families in Clark county, Ohio

-- A will recorded in Clark county, Ohio (1822) for a John Wood lists wife Catherine, son Thomas,
+- A will recorded in Clark county, Ohio (1822) for a

-daughter Mary Jinkins (wife of Joel) and grandaughter Ann, daughter of his
+Joel) and granddaughter Ann, daughter of his deceased daughter Elizabeth.96

 by his first wife: Sarah, Edward and James.
 From his second marriage he had